 - $10,000 USD(students in the US) and $5,000USD (Students in Canada)

-- Applications are open - apply by midnight PST on Sunday, November 27th.
+- Applications are now closed - recommendations due by midnight PST Sunday, December 4th.

 - For undergraduate and graduate students pursuing studies in Canada